 What should you know when you get out of college?

 Yourself.
 And there is no better way to know yourself than to learn from those great traditions and thinkers who have searched for self-understanding.
 Majors in the Department of Religion and Philosophy encounter those who sought to understand the purpose of human life, and they are challenged to form a view of their own.
 In this way you too will come to a better understanding of the subject at the heart of a liberal arts education - yourself.

-What can I do with a degree in Religion and Philosophy?
+What can I do with a degree from the Religion and Philosophy department?

 But will some other major help me to get a better job?

 Consider this study done by the University of Pittsburgh in 1994:

 Liberal arts students need have no fear of being disadvantaged in the labor market by their choice of major...this study suggests that the liberal arts college may focus comfortably on producing "pure" liberal arts graduates; it does not need to promote careerism and vocationalism to improve the employability of its students.

 How will a degree from the Religion and Philosophy department continue to be valuable to me after I graduate?